Merzasphor/MWSE/docs/source/types/tes3class.md

 ### `majorSkills`

 *Read-only*.
 An array-style table of the 5 skills IDs associated with the class' major skills.
+Maps to values in [`tes3.skill`](https://mwse.github.io/MWSE/references/skills/) namespace.

 **Returns**: